-Scope creep is what happens when a project grows beyond its original boundaries without a formal change process.
+Scope creep is what happens when a project grows beyond its original boundaries without a formal approval process.
 It does not happen all at once.
 It happens one small addition at a time.
 A new feature here.
 A revised deliverable there.
 An extra report someone asked for in a meeting.
 Each one seems reasonable.
 Together, they push every deadline back and stretch every budget past its limit.

 What Scope Creep Looks Like in Practice